Getting help with medical debt in Washington State

 Having medical bills can cause fear, worry and embarrassment.
 But ignoring them can lead to bigger problems.
 If you cannot afford your medical debt, read this to learn about some options that can help. #0212EN

-If you cannot afford your medical debt, we explain here some options that can help.
+If you cannot afford your medical debt, here are some options that can help.

 It is any money you owe for health care.
-You might owe a doctor or hospital, or a collection agency if a doctor or hospital turned the bill over to it.
+You might owe a doctor, hospital, or laboratory for tests, or a collection agency if a doctor or hospital turned the bill over to it.